smirarab/ASTRAL/astral-tutorial.md

 The input gene trees can have polytomies (unresolved branches) since [version 4.6.0](CHANGELOG.md).

+**Note:** Below, we only show commands for ASTRAL-3.
+By replacing `java -jar astral.5.7.8.jar` with `  java -Djava.library.path=./lib/ -jar astralmp.5.7.8.jar` you can switch to ASTRAL-MP.
 ### Running on larger datasets:
 We will now run ASTRAL on a larger dataset.
 Run: